-Answer: You can prevent slips and falls while absorbing liquid tracked into the building with the PIG® Grippy® Floor Mat, which has been popular with our customers who want to swap their traditional rental entrance mats with a more absorbent mat that prevents accidents.
-Because the PIG® Grippy® Floor Mat has an adhesive backing, it will stay exactly where you put it while quickly absorbing rain, snowmelt and other liquids that customers and employees track into the building.
+Answer: You can prevent slips and falls while absorbing liquid tracked into the building with PIG Grippy Floor Mat or Carpeted Entrance Mat, which have been popular with our customers who want to swap their traditional rental entrance mats with a more absorbent mat that prevents accidents.
+Because PIG Grippy Mat has an adhesive backing, it will stay exactly where you put it while quickly absorbing rain, snowmelt and other liquids that customers and employees track into the building.

 It’s great that you want to prevent slips and falls, but you should also have a plan to care for entryways when there is bad weather.
 Having the tools and equipment necessary allows everyone to act quickly to keep water in check and everyone on their feet.

 Consider the eight following best management practices as part of a bad weather plan:

 1. Keep Parking Lots and Sidewalks in Good Condition

 Cracks, potholes and other surface imperfections allow rainwater, snow and ice to collect.
 This can cause slippery surfaces outdoors and allow additional water to be tracked into the building.
 Filling cracks and potholes will help prevent these problems and makes plowing or shoveling the parking lot and sidewalks easier.

 2. Remove Snow and Ice Before Employees and Patrons Arrive